mann1mal/zPod-PKS-CSE-Demos/NamespaceIsolation/README.md

-# Namespace Network Isolation with Network Policies and NSX-T
+# Namespace Isolation with Network Policies and NSX-T

 As was pointed out in our [first demo](https://github.com/mann1mal/zPod-PKS-CSE-Demos/tree/master/CSERBACDemo), the Container Service Exstension automatically provisions NSX-T Distributed Firewall rules to ensure that each clusters' workloads are isolated from other clusters' workloads.
 But what if you'd like to share a single cluster with multiple users/groups instead of provision a dedicated cluster for each group?